compBiophyMete/Data-Analytics-Portfolio/README.md

 # Data Analytics Portfolio

 Greetings!
 I am thrilled to invite you to explore the fascinating world of data through my portfolio.
-I am Metehan Ilter, a dedicated data enthusiast passionate about unraveling insights and making meaningful interpretations from complex datasets.
+I am Metehan Ilter, a dedicated data enthusiast, who is passionate about unraveling insights and making meaningful interpretations from complex datasets.

 To embark on a journey toward a career in Data Analytics, I have curated a collection of projects that showcase my skills, creativity, and analytical skills.
 Each project represents a unique challenge met with enthusiasm, utilizing tools and techniques to extract valuable insights and tell compelling stories through data.